samueldcorbin/PinPin/README.md

 Future plans include the ability to import and view multiple map pins simultaneously.

-\* The map naming scheme (e.g., "Nagrand:Outlands") is similar to TomTom, but it is possible for map names to differ because TomTom specifies some names by hand.
-I haven't discovered any that differ so far.
-It is also possible that there are some maps that TomTom can place pins on that PinPin can't due to the way the game's native pin system works, but, if they exist, I haven't run into them yet either.
+\* The map naming scheme (e.g., "Nagrand:Outlands") is similar to TomTom, but a few map names may differ.